UndeadZeratul/uzHDAddon/readme.md

 - JoeyTD & Minigunner, for the Glock18 Pistol Sprites (Quick Swap sprites flipped by me), as well as the Duke3D Shotgun Sprites
 - Daedalus, for the Shotgun HUD Sprites
 - ZikShadow, for the modified versions of Daedalus' Original Shotgun Pickup Sprites
+- Tartlman (a.k.a. bogus), for the ZM69 pickup & HUD sprites based off of Hideous Destructor's ZM66 sprites